LiaScript/LiaScript/README.md

                               --{{0}}--
-And also this kind of survey is similar to a single choice quiz, but in this case numbers within parentesis are used to define some kind of variable identifier.
+And also this kind of survey is similar to a single choice quiz, but in this case numbers within parenthesis are used to define some kind of variable identifier.
 That is why they do not have to be in order.

 ```markdown